Ontario Ombudsman

 The Office of the Ombudsman of Ontario is an independent office of the Legislative Assembly of Ontario in the Canadian province of Ontario.

 Role

 The office's jurisdiction includes more than 500 provincial government ministries, agencies, corporations, tribunals, boards and commissions.
 In addition to the oversight of governmental bodies, the office is also responsible for the intake of public complaints which indicate the possibility of maladministration within the Government of Ontario and in the appropriate cases conducts an investigation.
 The office is generally an office of last resort and cannot legally conduct investigations into the lives of private citizens or the private sector.

 The office's official director holds the title of "ombudsman" and is appointed to a five-year renewable term by a provincially legislated all-party committee.
-The ombudsman may launch investigations of his or her own accord or motion.
+The ombudsman may launch investigations of their own accord or motion.

 All Canadian provinces, with the exception of Prince Edward Island, have a provincial ombudsman (known as Protecteur/protectrice du citoyen in Quebec and Citizens' Representative in Newfoundland and Labrador).